kimrolx/kimrolx/README.md

 ###

-<p align="left">I'm a passionate and growing developer, currently focused on Frontend Development but I also dabble in Backend Development here and there.
-I'm also interested in Web App Penetration Testing.</p>
+<p align="left">Software developer with a growing experience in frontend development using React and Typescript, currently transitioning into fullstack roles with PostgreSQL and NestJS.
+Developed mobile applications during my education using Flutter, Dart, and Firebase.
+Skilled in solving complex problems and committed to continual skill development.</p>

 ###